KD5VMF/Arduino-Giga-R1-Wifi/Giga_StefansBasic2/README.md

 If there’s **no USB drive** or it **can’t be mounted**:
 - Commands such as `LOAD`, `SAVE`, `CATALOG` **print a clear error** (e.g., `Filesystem not available` or `File not found`) and **continue running**.

-Handy DOS‑like helpers:
+Handy DOS-like helpers:
 - `CATALOG` – list files
 - `DELETE "NAME"` – delete a file
 - `FDISK` – format/initialize (where supported)
-- `OPEN` / `CLOSE` – low‑level file streams when needed
+- `OPEN` / `CLOSE` – low-level file streams when needed

 > Tip: Use simple 8.3 file names where possible for maximum compatibility.